rks101/isdp/README.md

 - you never reused it on multiple sites
 - you never reused it on other sites with varying one or two digits/characters

-*^ (Be careful when you type your passwords/PINs, etc. because Cameras watch you at 3 meters in offices, cafeterias, classrooms, labs (and cannot stop thefts), ATMs, wherever you go or reside.
-Who cares about your mental health or data privacy?)
+*^ (Be careful when you type your passwords/PINs because Cameras watch you at 3 meters in offices (and cannot stop thefts), ATMs, public places, and wherever not.
+Who cares about your mental health or privacy?)

 ----